Rubin-unige/ros_tutorial/README.md

 In this implementation:

 - `turtle2` is spawned at coordinates **(5.0, 2.0)** with an orientation of **0.0** radians, positioning it to face directly to the right.
-- The `/spawn` service is invoked during the initialization phase of the node, ensuring `turtle2` is added automatically without requiring user input.
+- The `/spawn` service is called during the initialization phase of the node, ensuring that `turtle2` is added automatically without requiring any user input.

-The relevant parameters and their values are specified as part of the service request, as shown below:
+Below is the code that sets up the spawn request:
 ```cpp
   // Initialise service clients
   ros::ServiceClient client_spawn = nh.serviceClient <turtlesim::Spawn> ("/spawn");